 The lake and the two crop circles of the farmlet pass under the body of the dwelling, each forming a small arc inside the garden area.
 The two small arcs of the crop circles are used for planting a kitchen garden of vegetables and herbs intermingled with protective flowers and aromatic plants.

 Within the internal arc of the lake is a water feature, which feeds the lake via an underground duct from a distant stream.
 The water feature creates a restful ambience of sound.
 The water level of the lake is regulated by servo-controlled sluices in the two submerged support plinths of the dwelling that fall within the lake area.

 The detailed view of the garden area on the right, shows the two crop circle arcs and the arc of the lake, which protrude into the garden area.
 The central focus of this very special place is the counsel fire.
-This is set in the middle of an 8 metre diameter stone-paved circle, which protects the rest of the garden from being scorched.
-The kind of triangular shaped remainder of the garden - beyond the paved circle of the counsel fire, in the space where the crop circles and lake are not - is planted with lawn grass of a short durable type, shown in green in the adjacent illustration.
+This is set in the middle of an 8 metre diameter stone-paved circle to prevent the rest of the garden from being scorched.
+The kind of triangular shaped remainder of the garden beyond the paved circle of the counsel fire (in the space where the crop circles and lake are not) is planted with lawn grass of a short durable type, shown in green in the adjacent illustration.

 Access to the garden from inside the dwelling is via a door at ground level in the module of the dwelling at the top left in the illustration.
 Access to the garden from beyond the dwelling is via the 3 roadways, which pass under 3 of the 6 archways formed by the corridor bridges which connect the modules of the dwelling.